-The water and gas fraction of up-welling magma is released to the atmosphere from volcanoes and to the oceans from hydrothermal vents in the deep ocean trenches, which heat fill and fertilize the expanding ocean basins.
+The water and gas fraction of up-welling magma is released from volcanoes to the atmosphere and from hydrothermal vents in the deep ocean trenches heat fill and fertilize the expanding ocean basins.

 Volcanoes and hydrothermal vents release water and carbon rich gasses, building the atmosphere fertilizing, filling the shallow oceans and increasing planetary surface area from volcanic eruptions powered by high pressure vents in the lithosphere without deep-water oceans